Karcen/Karcen/README.md

 ---

 ## 🚀 About Me
 A passionate technologist and innovative developer specializing in machine learning and data science.
 I'm committed to exploring and applying cutting-edge technologies to solve complex real-world problems.
+Now I am a research assistant in Institute of International Studies, Shandong University and The Hong Kong University of Science and Technology.

 ---